poiyomi/PoiyomiDocs/changelog/2025-06-18-poiyomi-toon-9.2.49-changelog.md

 - Fixed Vertex Colors targeting the wrong channels in Dissolve.
 - Fixed a million warnings being thrown when using the Material Inspector.
 - Fixed an issue where Emission settings were being applied after lighting, causing the color to be unlit even when Emission was `0`.
+  - *This was resolved by properly applying Emission Color to the surface prior to lighting.
+This means things using Emission Override will be darker in the dark now since Emission isn't being applied twice.*